 But these chemicals are extremely problematic to human health and the environment.
 And the worst part is they are persistent, meaning they build up and don’t go away.
 They resist degradation in the environment and they remain in our bodies for YEARS after exposure.
 In other words, they are not quickly excreted from our bodies like other hormone-disrupting environmental contaminants.

-Based on the persistence of this chemical inside the body, it’s incredibly dangerous to be exposed throughout a lifetime because it will continue to build up.
+Based on the persistence of this chemical inside the body, it’s problematic to be exposed throughout a lifetime because it will continue to build up.
 Therefore, it’s important to avoid these chemicals as much as possible.
 Avoiding PFAS inside your menstrual panties would be beneficial for your health.

 Thinx Response to Claims of PFAS in Their Product Wasn’t Exactly Truthful Or Necessarily “Healthy” At All